simeononsecurity/simeononsecurity.ch/content/articles/ansible-docker-kubernetes-for-cybersecurity/index.en.md

 ______

 Ansible, Docker, and Kubernetes can be used together to automate cybersecurity processes and reduce the risk of a data breach.
-For example, **Ansible** can be used to manage the configuration of security-related applications, such as firewalls and intrusion detection systems, while **Docker** can be used to package and deploy these applications in a secure and isolated environment. **Kubernetes** can then be used to manage and scale these applications, ensuring that they are always running and available.
+For example, **Ansible** can be used to manage the configuration of security-related applications, such as firewalls and intrusion detection systems, while **Docker** can be used to package and deploy these applications in a secure and isolated environment. **Kubernetes** can then be used to manage and scale these applications, ensuring that they're always running and available.

 ______